SiliconLabs/wiseconnect-wifi-bt-sdk/examples/featured/powersave_standby_associated/readme.md

 ## Introduction

-This application demonstrates the process for configuring the RS9116 WiSeConnect EVK in power save profile mode 2.
+This application demonstrates the process for configuring the RS9116W WiSeConnect EVK in power save profile mode 2, also providing the steps to configure the RS9116W EVK in station mode and initiate a connection to an Access Point.
+When the module is in deep sleep, it wakes up in periodic intervals based on DTIM or Listen Interval.

-It provides steps to configure the RS9116W EVK in station mode and then initiate a connection to an Access point to send UDP data to a remote server in  power save mode.
+If the UDP data transfer feature is enabled, the application then connects to a remote server to send UDP data in power save mode.

-The application enables analysis of various power save profiles using a power analyzer during the Associated state with data transfer via UDP.
+The application also enables the analysis of various power save profiles using a power analyzer during the Associated state with data transfer via UDP.

 ## Setting Up
 To use this application, the following hardware, software and project setup is required.